JetBrains/mps-coderules/docs/content/overview.md

 Here, the first constraint `checkAll/0` fires type checking, whereas the second `recoverAll/0` is responsible for restoring terms to `SNode` instances and reporting them back to the user.
 Joining the two constraints with a conjunction establishes the order in which these are evaluated.

 An of course, if something can go wrong, it will.
-In case type inference is unsuccessful, the second stage has no chance of being evaluated.
-To account for that, a partial backtracking was added to the language of production templates, which helps recover from certain failures.
+In case type inference is unsuccessful, the second part of the query has no chance of being executed.
+To account for that, a partial backtracking was added to the language of constraint productions, which helps recover from certain failures.

 ![](img/overview-check2-300.png)
 _(example of a query production with alternative body)_